polpo/picogus/pgusinit/README.md

 * `pg-cms.uf2` - CMS/Game Blaster emulation
 * `pg-joyex.uf2` - Joystick exclusive mode (doesn't emulate any sound cards, just the game port)
+* `pg-multi.uf2` - Multi-firmware.
+Contains all 6 firmwares in one.
+To be used
+  with /m x option in pgusinit to change mode.

 ### GUS emulation mode